 I would like to say that the absolute essentials for any beginner hand letterer are:

-- In the image above, the notebook I use for practice is called a Leuchtturm 1917, with dot paper.
+- In the image above, the notebook I use for practice is called a Lechtturm 1917, with dot paper.

 - I also like to use a Rhodia dot pad.

-- The pen I used was a Uniball eye fine in black, and I used random techniques and fauxligraphy.
+- The pen I used was this fine nibbed black pen, and I used random techniques and fauxligraphy.

 Recommended: An excellent Fauxligraphy class over at Brit & Co.